esphome/esphome-docs/components/button/index.rst

     Buttons are designed to trigger an action on a device from Home Assistant, and have an unidirectional flow from Home Assistant to ESPHome.
 If you press a button using this action, no button press event will be triggered in Home Assistant.
-If you want to trigger an event that can be acted upon in Home Assistant, you can use the :ref:```homeassistant.event`` <api-homeassistant_event_action>` action.
+If you want to trigger an automation in Home Assistant, you should use a :ref:`Home Assistant event <api-homeassistant_event_action>` instead.

 .. _button-lambda_calls: